The ‘Pimp Party’

 YES to 16 Year Old Porn ‘Stars’

-Despite the violence of porn until 2017 it was Lib Dem policy that girls as young as 16 could be filmed in abusive hard core pornography.
+Despite the violence of pornography until 2017 it was Lib Dem policy that girls as young as 16 could be filmed in abusive hard core pornography.
 This was rationalised by arguments like ‘you can die for your country at 16, so why can’t you make porn?’ (incorrectly as it turns out, as you cannot actually face active service until 18).

-NO to Internet Opt In
+NO Internet Opt In

 The Lib Dems overwhelming opposed the Internet ‘opt in’ scheme – a safeguarding measure brought in to try and prevent the Tsunami of porn children face.
 ‘Opt in’ merely means porn is not automatically available to households but has to be actively ‘opted in to’.
-However, even this minor adjustment to try to safeguard children is seen as ‘extreme’ and ‘illiberal’.
+However, even this minor adjustment to try to safeguard children was seen as ‘extreme’ and ‘illiberal’.

-NO to Age Verification
+NO Age Verification

 Over 50% of under-age children are accessing hardcore porn, a possible 10% of 12-13 year olds are addicted to it, with many boys saying they want to inflict the abuse they’ve seen on girls in real life.